ashlynnprasad/langmann-2021/pages/relationswithindigenouspeoples.md

 <div class="container">
   <div class="row">
     <div class="col-sm">
-       <br>This image portrays a white settler child who has been dressed up in traditional Indigenous clothing as a “mascot” for the Vancouver Golden Jubilee celebration.
+       <br>This image portrays a White settler child who has been dressed up in traditional Indigenous clothing as a “mascot” for the Vancouver Golden Jubilee celebration.
 Not only does the image represent willful cultural appropriation, it also betrays the settler-colonial erasure of diversity of Indigenous peoples.
-The feather headdress and style of beading found on this outfit were not typically used by Indigenous peoples of the Northwest Coast; the outfit is therefore a trope or generalization of what white settlers thought of as Indigenous clothing.
+The feather headdress and style of beading found on this outfit were not typically used by Indigenous peoples of the Northwest Coast; the outfit is therefore a trope or generalization of what White settlers thought of as Indigenous clothing.
 Similar inaccuracies were rampant among photographs taken of Indigenous individuals by settlers across North America at the time, including but not limited to the misidentification of nations, tribes, or individuals, or the use of stage props such as bows and arrows, tomahawks, and buckskins.<sup>18</sup><br><br>
     </div>
     <div class="col-sm">
       {% include feature/item-figure.html objectid="langmann029" width="75" %}